 U-Reporters sign up voluntarily.
-There are currently two ways for anyone aged 13-29 to become a U-Reporter:
+There are currently three ways for anyone aged 13-29 to become a U-Reporter:

-A team of young people help to run U-Report.
-This includes sharing their ideas on topics and questions for polls.
+A team of young people – the U-Report Youth Council – help to run U-Report.
+Their guidance includes sharing their ideas on topics and questions for polls.
 Organisations are welcome to suggest polls on relevant issues affecting children and youth.

 The data from U-Report polls is made available to the public in real-time on our website.
 We share results with colleagues, the media and partners, including government and NGOs.